jeanpaulsio/notes/general/domain_driven_design/chapter_14.md

 * Total unification of the domain model for a large system will not be feasible or cost-effective
 * there is this perception that multiple models is "inelegant"

-> This chaper lays out techniques for recognizing, communicating, and choosing the limits of a model and its relationship to others.
+> This chapter lays out techniques for recognizing, communicating, and choosing the limits of a model and its relationship to others.
 It all starts with mapping the current terrain of the project.
 A BOUNDED CONTEXT defines the range of the applicability of each model, while a CONTEXT MAP gives a global overview of the project's contexts and relationships between them.
-This reduction of ambiguity will [...] change the way things happen on the project but it isnt necessarily enough.
+This reduction of ambiguity will [...] change the way things happen on the project but it isn't necessarily enough.
 Once we have a BOUNDED CONTEXT, a process of continuous integration will keep the model unified.

-> Then from this stable situation, we can start ot migrate toward most effective strategies for bounding contexts and relating them, ranging from closely allied contexts with shared kernals to loosely coupled models that go their separate ways
+> Then from this stable situation, we can start to migrate toward most effective strategies for bounding contexts and relating them, ranging from closely allied contexts with shared kernels to loosely coupled models that go their separate ways

 ---